MaxFrayd/assesmentApp/README.md

 **❗Important: do not change anything within this project!**

+After restarting the backend the state will be reset.
+This gives you to test your implementations deterministically.

 ### Frontend (Port 3000)

 You can find the backend in the folder [/frontend](./frontend).
 This folder contains a set of programming tasks which are marked as such.